 Now that we’ve settled on a manual, we next need to decide which type of blade to choose: straight, scalloped, or serrated?
 (So many choices!
 Aren’t you glad you found us?)

-If you’ve ever gone back and forth between different knife-edges, you already know there’s a big difference in performance.
+If you’ve read our article on the anatomy of a knife, or ever gone back and forth between different knife-edges, you already know there’s a big difference in performance.

 A straight blade can slice very cleanly, but it can be tricky to get a cut started sometimes.
 You really have to keep your straight edges sharp for them to work well.